davis-hoover/ocpi.osp.hitech-global/hdl/platforms/zrf8_48dr/guide/OpenCPI_zrf8_48dr_Developers_Guide.rst

 ..

+.. _dev-Petalinux-workspace-for-Data-Plane:

-PetaLinux workspace for Data Plane
+Petalinux workspace for Data Plane
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GOAL:**

-- The following `PetaLinux Tools Documentation Reference Guide (UG1144) <https://docs.xilinx.com/r/2021.1-English/ug1144-petalinux-tools-reference-guide>`_ describes the commands and build flow that will be utilized in this section.
+- The following `Petalinux Tools Documentation Reference Guide (UG1144) <https://docs.xilinx.com/r/2021.1-English/ug1144-petalinux-tools-reference-guide>`_ describes the commands and build flow that will be utilized in this section.
 These steps can be revisted, and will allow consequent bitstreams to be "spot checked".

 - Successful completion of this section is a bootable SD-card image utilizing the Petalinux utility